gatech-genemark/ProtHint/README.md

 Binary for parsing and scoring introns from ProSplign's alignment output is included in this distribution package.

-In case the included binary is not working, compile it from source at **TODO: add link** and replace the `prosplign_intron_scorer` binary in ProtHint/dependencies folder.
+In case the included binary is not working, compile it from source at https://github.com/gatech-genemark/prosplign-intron-scorer and replace the `prosplign_intron_scorer` binary in ProtHint/dependencies folder.

 # Usage